G-force

-The g-force experienced by an object is due to the vector sum of all non-gravitational forces acting on an object's freedom to move.
+The g-force experienced by an object is due to the vector sum of all gravitational and non-gravitational forces acting on an object's freedom to move.
 In practice, as noted, these are surface-contact forces between objects.
 Such forces cause stresses and strains on objects, since they must be transmitted from an object surface.
 Because of these strains, large g-forces may be destructive.

-Gravity acting alone does not produce a g-force, even though g-forces are expressed in multiples of the free-fall acceleration of standard gravity.
-Thus, the standard gravitational force at the Earth's surface produces g-force only indirectly, as a result of resistance to it by mechanical forces.
-It is these mechanical forces that actually produce the g-force on a mass.
 For example, a force of 1 g on an object sitting on the Earth's surface is caused by the mechanical force exerted in the upward direction by the ground, keeping the object from going into free fall.
 The upward contact force from the ground ensures that an object at rest on the Earth's surface is accelerating relative to the free-fall condition.
 (Free fall is the path that the object would follow when falling freely toward the Earth's center).
 Stress inside the object is ensured from the fact that the ground contact forces are transmitted only from the point of contact with the ground.